 A hysteroscopy is performed as an out-patient or day care procedure and you are discharged with in few hours on the same day.

 Before starting the procedure, medication is given to help you relax.
 Local or general anaesthesia may be given depending upon the indication and whether the procedure is performed as an outpatient or in operation theatre.

 Usually the hysteroscopy procedure takes 5-30 min and no incisions or cuts into the skin are involved.
 As the procedure is generally not painful most of the time anaesthesia is not required and any discomfort can be prevented by taking pain killer one hour before the procedure.
 However, a local anaesthesia can also be given to numb the cervix.

 In some cases general anaesthesia is required as in when removing fibroid.
 When under general anaesthesia you will be asleep during the procedure.

 Proper counselling is given before every procedure.

 The pain felt by a woman can very considerably during the procedure.
 Some may feel no pain at all, some will have mild pain and some have considerable pain.
 You can discuss about your anxiety and pain relief with your doctor or nurse before the procedure.
-Queen’s Gynecology is reputed for hysteroscopic surgery in South Delhi.
+Queen’s Gynecology is reputed for hysteroscopic surgery in South Delhi in Delhi NCR area.

 You will be able to go home few hours after the outpatient procedure.
 If hysteroscopy is performed under general anaesthesia you may have to wait till the effects of anaesthesia are over and you are able to drink, eat, walk and pass urine.
 In both the cases you will be discharged on the same day.